RUDY SHACKELFORD: INFOLIATIONS

 V. Diferencias: "Il Re Di Spagna"

-I - V - VII - III - VII - I - V - I This succession of chords happens to be a palindrome, a phenomenon that fascinated me as a composer but was apparently not noticed--or considered worth remarking--by the expert author of the article on the Folia in Grove's Dictionary of Music and Musicians.
+I - V - I - VII - III - VII - I - V - I. This succession of chords happens to be a palindrome, a phenomenon that fascinated me as a composer but was apparently not noticed--or considered worth remarking--by the expert author of the article on the Folia in Grove's Dictionary of Music and Musicians.

-Along the way, with the Folia was a milestone, the history of dance forms from the 14th through the 17th centuries is chronicled: Sarabande (after Bach) and Bergamasca (Frescobaldi) appear in EXFOLIATIONS: Intrada (Schein), Estampie (anonomous), Pavan (Robert Johnson, arranged by Giles Farnaby), and Galliard (Frescobaldi once more), in INFOLIATIONS.
-Each of the works closes with a large-scale variation movement, respectively Chaconne and Diferencias (on the famous basse dense tenor ("The King of Spain").
+Along the way, with the Folia was a milestone, the history of dance forms from the 14th through the 17th centuries is chronicled: Sarabande (after Bach) and Bergamasca (Frescobaldi) appear in EXFOLIATIONS: Intrada (Schein), Estampie (anonymous), Pavane (Robert Johnson, arranged by Giles Farnaby), and Galliard (Frescobaldi once more), in INFOLIATIONS.
+Each of the works closes with a large-scale variation movement, respectively Chaconne and Diferencias (on the famous basse danse tenor "The King of Spain").

-The Pavan in INFOLIATIONS is dedicated to the memory of the American composer Vincent Persichetti, who died in August 1987 when it was being written.
+The Pavane in INFOLIATIONS is dedicated to the memory of the American composer Vincent Persichetti, who died in August 1987 when it was being written.

 _____________________

-* Etymologists may quibble with my pun of folia = leaves (plural of the Latin folium) and folia = madness or lunacy.
-The Spanish folia, French folia, and Italian follis, meaning "bag," "bellows," "punching bag," "money bag," and "puffed-out cheeks." ~ Rudy Shackelford
+* Etymologists may quibble with my pun on folia = leaves (plural of the Latin folium) and folia = madness or lunacy.
+The Spanish folia, French folie, and Italian follia, meaning "bag," "bellows," "punching bag," "money bag," and "puffed-out cheeks." ~ Rudy Shackelford

-I - V - VII - III - VII - I - V - I This succession of chords happens to be a palindrome, a phenomenon that fascinated me as a composer but was apparently not noticed--or considered worth remarking--by the expert author of the article on the Folia in Grove's Dictionary of Music and Musicians.
+I - V - I - VII - III - VII - I - V - I. This succession of chords happens to be a palindrome, a phenomenon that fascinated me as a composer but was apparently not noticed--or considered worth remarking--by the expert author of the article on the Folia in Grove's Dictionary of Music and Musicians.

-Along the way, with the Folia was a milestone, the history of dance forms from the 14th through the 17th centuries is chronicled: Sarabande (after Bach) and Bergamasca (Frescobaldi) appear in EXFOLIATIONS: Intrada (Schein), Estampie (anonomous), Pavan (Robert Johnson, arranged by Giles Farnaby), and Galliard (Frescobaldi once more), in INFOLIATIONS.
-Each of the works closes with a large-scale variation movement, respectively Chaconne and Diferencias (on the famous basse dense tenor ("The King of Spain").
+Along the way, with the Folia was a milestone, the history of dance forms from the 14th through the 17th centuries is chronicled: Sarabande (after Bach) and Bergamasca (Frescobaldi) appear in EXFOLIATIONS: Intrada (Schein), Estampie (anonymous), Pavane (Robert Johnson, arranged by Giles Farnaby), and Galliard (Frescobaldi once more), in INFOLIATIONS.
+Each of the works closes with a large-scale variation movement, respectively Chaconne and Diferencias (on the famous basse danse tenor "The King of Spain").

-The Pavan in INFOLIATIONS is dedicated to the memory of the American composer Vincent Persichetti, who died in August 1987 when it was being written.
+The Pavane in INFOLIATIONS is dedicated to the memory of the American composer Vincent Persichetti, who died in August 1987 when it was being written.

 _____________________

-* Etymologists may quibble with my pun of folia = leaves (plural of the Latin folium) and folia = madness or lunacy.
-The Spanish folia, French folia, and Italian follis, meaning "bag," "bellows," "punching bag," "money bag," and "puffed-out cheeks." ~ Rudy Shackelford
+* Etymologists may quibble with my pun on folia = leaves (plural of the Latin folium) and folia = madness or lunacy.
+The Spanish folia, French folie, and Italian follia, meaning "bag," "bellows," "punching bag," "money bag," and "puffed-out cheeks." ~ Rudy Shackelford

 February 21, 1988 World Premiere Performance